speedie-de/dwm/README.md

   - Super+Control+Shift+Arrow |  Resize the window to the screen size.
   - Super+Control+Shift+s     |  Set a wallpaper
   - Super+Control+Shift+n     |  Connect to wifi (Requires iwd)
+  - Super+Control+Shift+b     |  Connect to a bluetooth device (Requires bluez and bluez-utils)
   - Alt+Tab                   |  Switch windows quickly and easily

   ### Extras
   These will only work if your keyboard has special multimedia buttons.
   - Mute button               |  Mutes your audio
-  - + Volume button           |  Increases your volume
+  - Up Volume button          |  Increases your volume
-  - - Volume button           |  Decreases your volume
+  - Down Volume button        |  Decreases your volume
   - Stop button               |  Stops your defined music player
   - Browser button            |  Opens your defined web browser
   - Power button              |  Ask if you wanna shut down, restart or lock your computer.